Wolverine971/9takes/src/blog/enneagram/enneagram-type-8.md

 On the other hand, Enneagram Type 8 individuals can be dominant and controlling in their relationships.
 They may struggle to relinquish control or compromise with their partners, leading to conflicts and power struggles.
 Additionally, their tendency to avoid vulnerability can make it difficult for them to connect emotionally with their partners or express their feelings in a supportive and nurturing way.

 To have a successful relationship with an Enneagram Type 8 individual, it is essential to communicate openly and honestly while respecting their need for independence and autonomy.
-It can also be helpful to establish clear boundaries and expectations early on in the relationship, and to be willing to compromise and find common ground when conflicts arise.
+It can also be helpful to establish clear boundaries and expectations early on in the relationship and to be willing to compromise and find common ground when conflicts arise.
 Additionally, it may be helpful for Enneagram Type 8 individuals to develop their emotional intelligence and vulnerability to build stronger, more intimate connections with their partners.

 Learn more about <a href="/blog/enneagram/enneagram-types-in-relationships">other types in relationships</a>